 A higher array-to-inverter ratio may work for your system if your solar panels are not producing their full power output due to the factors mentioned above.
 The benefit of oversizing your solar panel relative to inverter capacity is that lower-powered inverters will be less expensive than their larger counterparts.

 It’s important to know exactly the kind of inverter you should buy.
-You can get off grid solar inverters for sale from Pas Solar, which are right for your solar power system.
+You can get Off Grid Solar Inverter supplier Dubai from Pas Solar, which are right for your solar power system.

 But it is not advisable to oversize the matrix too much, as it can cause clipping.
 Clipping occurs when your solar panels produce too much DC for the inverter to handle at any one time.
 When this happens, the inverter will limit the amount of power it is converting, which will cause power losses from your solar panel system.